tstatler/doctools/guides/acs/sdks/titanium/README.md

 ## Authenticating your Application

-Your app must prove that it is allowed to talk to ACS.
+Your application must prove that it is allowed to talk to ACS.
 This keeps your data secure by preventing anyone from making requests to ACS that impersonate your app.
 There are several methods for authenticating with ACS:

-  * 3-Legged OAuth
+  * API key
   * 2-Legged OAuth

-  * API key

-3-Legged OAuth, in which the username and password are not stored by the application, is the preferred method in most cases.

 For 2-legged OAuth or API key authentication, use the `Users.create` and `Users.login`
 methods: